devsecfranklin/talk-hack-the-universe/PITCHME.md

 Note:

 - Once again our professional counterparts at NRAO come through with the guided tour.
--The people on the regular tours had to stay outside the fence a quarter of a mile away!
+- The people on the regular tours had to stay outside the fence a quarter of a mile away!
 - Certainly a strong argument for seeking club membership.

 ---?image=assets/img/background.png